jamielob/reloader/packages/reloader/README.md

 No setup required, just add the package.

+##Possible Refresh Modes

+###Refresh instantly
+This is the same as default behaviour in Meteor.
+Code updates are refreshed immeidately.

+###Refresh on resume
+Code updates are downloaded in the background while the app is open, but aren't applied until the app is resumed.
+Resuming occurs when the app is put into background and then re-opened.
+For example, during multi-tasking.

+###Refresh on cold start
+Code updates are downloaded in the background while the app is open, but aren't applied until the app is fully closed and then re-opened.
+This could be trhough user action or by the phone closing the app in the background because it has been idle for a while or taking up memory.

+##Possible Check Modes

+Code updates are always downloaded in the background while the app is open, but we can also force other times to look for latest code.

+###Check on resume
+Make an additional check when resuming to make sure we have the latest code update.
+This mode takes an additional parameter of an idle cutoff so that we can configure it not to do an additional check if within a certain time - for example, if the user is just multitasking between apps.

+###Check on cold start
+This ensures that we always check for the latest version when the app is started fresh.

+###Check on first start
+This makes sure we check for the latest code the first time the app is ever started - i.e Just installed.

 ##Configuration

 There are several configurable options.
 You can override them anywhere in your `client/lib` folder.